open-quantum-safe/liboqs-dotnet/README.md

 The unit tests can be run using Visual Studio's "Test" menu.
 It is currently not possible to use `dotnet test` on Linux to execute the test case.

+Please note the Classic McEliece algorithm requires a large stack.
+If you experience a stack overflow exception, [try use editbin.exe to enlarge the stack size](https://github.com/open-quantum-safe/liboqs-dotnet/issues/25#issuecomment-1157162145).
+The unit test project tests all algorithm including the Classic McEliece, so a PostBuildEvent PowerShell script is included to change the stack size of testhost.exe.
+You will need install C and C++ support in Visual Studio for this script to locate editbin; alternatively, you can add editbin's path to the PATH environment variable.

 Troubleshooting
 ---------------